ypghanate/NEA/README.md

 ## Step 2: Set Up the Python Environment

-To keep things organized and avoid conflicts, it's best to create a _virtual environment_:
+To keep things organized and avoid conflicts, it's best to create a virtual environment:

 1. Change directory to the project folder:
    ```